dustinpfister/blog_posts/_posts/linux-date.md

 ## 5.1 - Getting date info with javaScript using Nodejs and the Date Class

 If nodejs is installed on the system then javaScript would be one programing language that can be used to work with dates.
 When working out a little javaScript code there is the native [javaScript Date](/2019/02/14/js-javascript-date/) constructor that can be used to create a date object.
 The to string method of the date object is one way to go about creating a string value of the date object that can then be sent to the standard output.
-In node there is the console log method that is one way to go about sending some data to the standard output, but there is also the process.write method that might prove to be a slightly more professional way to do so as I have more control over the output when it comes to line breaks.
+In node there is the console log method that is one way to go about sending some data to the standard output, but there is also the [process stdout write](/2021/03/18/nodejs-process-stdout/) method that might prove to be a slightly more professional way to do so as I have more control over the output when it comes to line breaks.

 ```js
 let d = new Date();